 - User activity

-Session duration is how long a user interacts with a web page.
+Session duration is how long a user interacts with a website or sales page.
 It will determine the bounce rate of the interaction.

 Product engagement is measured by the number of sales and user returns.
 If one is measuring product engagement of content, they will be looking at the number of likes, clicks, shares, and session duration.
 These pieces of data will help brand owners determine if their current strategy is working or not.

 It’s always handy to offer a trial period to customers because it reassures them that there is no obligation to keep the product.
 If the product does not work for a customer, they can return it and receive their money back.
 In other words, it’s risk-free.

 Looking at the number of trial users that convert into regular customers is a great way to measure product engagement.
 It is also an excellent opportunity to reach out to customers that return the product to find out what changes, if any, would change their minds.

 Conversion rate is the percentage of individuals who convert from prospective customers to paying customers.
 The transition from lead to paying customer is what determines the conversion rate.
 For example, how many individuals read a landing page and sign up as an email subscriber?

 When it comes down to monitoring most of these metrics, Google Analytics is the one-stop shop for managing them.
 Google Analytics provides all website metrics, including the number of sales, bounce rate, session duration, user activity, and shares, just to name a few.
 One cannot measure the progression of their success without using a metric system like Google Analytics.